National Park Regulations

 - Use firewood provided – Transporting wood from elsewhere may spread invasive insects and disease.
 Do not burn garbage or collect deadfall from the surrounding forest for burning.

-- Keep it down – Please respect your neighbour by keeping your voices down and remember kindling or maintaining of a campfire is not allowed during quite hours (11 pm to 7 am).
+- Keep it down – Please respect your neighbour by keeping your voices down and remember kindling or maintaining of a campfire is not allowed during quiet hours (11 pm to 7 am).

 - Never leave a fire unattended – Fires must be attended at all times.

 - BBQs – Charcoal barbeques are allowed.
 Please dump cold ashes into a fire pit.

 Backcountry camping – Fires are allowed in areas with designated metal fire boxes only.

 Use of, selling, or purchasing fireworks, or any type of explosive, is not permitted within a National Park.